 How often should I wax my car?

 The easiest method is to simply follow the product’s instructions.
 If a wax lasts up to three months, reapply it then.
 If it recommends 12 months, follow that guideline, and so on.
-However, try to schedule in a fresh waxing just before winter as that’s when the harshest elements attack your vehicle.
+However, try to schedule in a fresh waxing just before winter, as that’s when the harshest elements attack your vehicle.
 So, having a layer of protection can help against the worst of things like snow, sleet, or even salt.
 We would recommend you apply some wax during your car’s regular clean/maintenance.

 What is the best thing to wax your car with?

 For paste-based waxes, the applicator and a clean microfibre towel are the best things to have on hand.
-For spray-based waxes, a microfibre towel is good enough on its own, as well as when drying/buffing the residue on waxes which are applied via snow foam lances.
+For spray-based waxes, a microfibre towel is good enough on its own, as well as when drying/buffing the residue of waxes which are applied via snow foam lances.

 Sign up to the Parkers Newsletter to keep up to date with more of the latest reviews, news, and recommendations from the Parkers team.